IHaskell/IHaskell/README.md

 Install `stack`, clone this repository, install Python requirements, install `ihaskell`, and install the Jupyter kernelspec with `ihaskell`.

+These instructions assume you don't already have Stack or a Jupyter installation, please skip the relevant steps if this is not the case.

 ```bash
 curl -sSL https://get.haskellstack.org/ | sh
 git clone https://github.com/gibiansky/IHaskell